 - Tempera, i.e., casein, egg, hide glue (distemper)

 - Mounting canvas and paper

-Artefex ACM Panels are made using lightweight but rigid and durable aluminum composite material (ACM)—two strong sheets of aluminum bonded to a solid polyethylene core.
-The panel is coated on one side with a white polyester finish and a mill finish (polished aluminum) on the other side.
-The panel is 3mm thick (without the canvas) and is available in sizes from 8 x 10 to 20 x 24 inches.
+Artefex ACM Panels are made using lightweight but rigid and durable aluminum composite material—two thin sheets of aluminum bonded to a solid polyethylene core.
+The aluminum veneers are coated with a white polyester finish.
+Artefex ACM Panels are 3 mm thick and are available in standard sizes from 8 x 10 to 20 x 24 inches.
 Weather-resistant Artefex ACM Panels are ideal for a wide range of paint mediums.

 Wide Selection of Surfaces

-Choose from unprimed panels, panels primed with acrylic, oil and absorbent chalk grounds, and panels mounted with linen or cotton canvas primed with oil or acrylic grounds.
-The wide range provides a panel for any medium and art work.
+Choose from unprimed panels, panels primed with acrylic, oil, and absorbent grounds, and panels mounted with linen or cotton canvas primed with oil or acrylic grounds.
+The wide range provides a panel for any medium and artwork.

 Which Panel is Best for your Art

 The panel comparison chart is a good starting point if you are unsure which Artefex panel to use.
-It cross references mediums to the type of panel we recommend.
-The last six columns describe two important properties, the absorbency and texture of the surface preparation.
+It cross-references mediums to the type of panel we recommend.
+The last six columns describe two essential properties, the absorbency and texture of the surface preparation.